dlion/domenicoluciani/_posts/2021-12-31-how-to-sync-your-obsidian-vault-on-android.md

 mv YOUR_REPO_NAME/ storage/shared/
 ```

-Now you can just open the directory from your Obsidian application and here we go, we have our vault up to date with our latest changes.
+Now you can just open the directory from your Obsidian application and here we go, we have the vault up to date with the latest changes.
 I also suggest putting inside your vault a `.nomedia` file so you won't see the image contained in your vault in your gallery.

-But how can we simplify the pull/push process?
+But how can make this process simpler?

-Let's first create a soft link to our repo to simplify the process:
+Let's first create a soft link to the repo to simplify the process:

 ```bash
 ln -s storage/shared/YOUR_REPO_NAME YOUR_REPO_NAME
 ```

-And then let's create a `pull.sh` script that we will run to pull the latest changes from our repo:
+And then let's create a `pull.sh` script that you will run to pull the latest changes from the repo:

 ```bash
 cd YOUR_REPO_NAME/